|

 a challenge to the 'official' representation of history in Old

-Mortality, giving voice to a marginalised class and
+Mortality, giving voice to a marginalised class and offering

-the operation of power on ordinary people.
+of power on ordinary people.

 Macmillan,